redicides/Eris/README.md

 # Self-Hosting

 If you're looking at this repository, I'll assume that you want to self-host this bot.
-Great, it's an "easy" process.
+Great, it's an easy process thanks to docker & docker-compose.
-Now, you have 2 options, [`standalone`](/documentation/Standalone.md) or [`containerized`](/documentation/Containerized.md).
-Look at the respective guides, and pick which works best for you.

-Pro tip: Always pick Docker.
+More details can be found in [`the self hosting guide`](/documentation/Self-Hosting.md).

 # Licensing